CSC3170-2022Fall/project-hope/report.md

 #### Login interface:
 - The user can enter the account number and password to log in.
 You can also register a new account.
 If the account and password do not match, the login will fail.
 After successful login, the user can place an order for chips.

 - In factory mode, users can log in by factory number.
-After successful login, we can see all chip and package information.
+After successful login, he can see all chip and package information.

 We provide many services: